Author of fiction novels, short stories, book reviews and more, Peggy Cole AKA PegCole17 has published articles on HubPages since 2009.

 Buddy couldn’t remember too much before that day in the park but he did remember playing catch with the tennis ball.
-Afterward, he could remember riding in the back of the truck bed.
-His master didn’t allow dogs in the cab of his truck.
-They were on their way home when the man stopped at a roadside café for breakfast.
+Afterward, he would ride in the back of the truck bed since his master didn’t allow dogs in the cab.
+They were on their way home when his man stopped at a roadside café for breakfast.

 “Lookin’ for a rabbit,” Rover answered.
 “I saw one go behind that car over there.”

 Buddy peered over the tailgate and couldn’t see any rabbits.
 Of course, he’d only seen one rabbit in his whole life, but the thought of chasing one was the essence of his dreams.
-He sometimes woke from a restless sleep where he had been chasing rabbits, his legs running in place as he slept.
+He sometimes woke from a restless sleep with his legs running in place as he slept.

-“Are you sure it’s a rabbit?” he asked, barking and pacing back and forth at the tail of the truck bed.
+“Are you sure it’s a rabbit?” he asked, barking and pacing back and forth excitedly.

-“I know a rabbit when I smell one,” Rover answered, running around the adjacent car sniffing excitedly.
-“Come on, help me here.
-We’ll stake out this car and flush him out,” Rover told him, pacing and sniffing.
+“I know a rabbit when I smell one,” Rover answered, running around a nearby car.
+“Come on, help me out here.
+We can stake out this car and flush him out,” Rover told him, pacing and sniffing.

 Buddy remembered the “stay” command his master had given him.
-He hesitated, casting a look of longing at the door where he’d last seen Master.
+He hesitated, casting longing glance at the door where he’d last seen Master.

 “Whatcha’ waitin for?
 He’ll get away!”
 Rover exclaimed, panting feverishly now.

-A flash of gray fur with a white cotton tail scampered past the corner of the café where Buddy’s master sat eating breakfast.
-Without further hesitation, Buddy leapt easily from the truck, landing on the pavement next to Rover.
-They both took off in the direction of the rabbit heading swiftly for the tall grass and nearby trees.
+A flash of gray fur with a white cotton tail scampered past the corner of the café where Buddy’s master ate breakfast.
+Without hesitation, Buddy leapt from the truck, landing on the pavement.
+They both took off behind the rabbit heading swiftly for the tall grass and nearby trees.

-Several minutes later, the door opened and Connie walked back to the car.
+Moments later, the door opened and Connie came back to the car.
 She unlocked the door and slid inside.
 In her hand was a green plastic tag attached to a room key.
-The engine roared back to life and they drove around to the end of the first building where Connie pulled into a parking spot in front of Unit 31, the number on the plastic key fob.
+The engine roared back to life and they drove around to the end of the first building where Connie pulled into a spot in front of unit thirty-one.

-The motion of carrying the box awakened the puppies.
-They squirmed around whimpering in hunger.
-Connie set the suitcase on the foot of the bed and opened it, rooting around inside until she found a small bag of puppy kibble.
-She poured the food into a tiny plastic bowl, added some water from the tap and set it in their box.
-Another bag held a new bowl for Queenie along with her food.
-Connie took the water bowl and filled it up placing both bowls near the box.
+The puppies began to squirm around whimpering awakened with the motion.
+Connie set the suitcase on the foot of the bed and rooted around inside until she found their puppy kibble which she poured into a tiny plastic bowl.
+She added some water from the tap and set it in their box.
+From a grocery bag, she pulled out a new bowl and some food for the adult dog.
+Connie filled another bowl with water and put them near the box.

 She fumbled with the remote, trying to find the volume control.
 Instead, she hit the return to previous channel key and the screen on the TV changed immediately to a Bugs Bunny cartoon.